WoodWing/enterprise-integration-guide/web-services-guide/ent-and-web-services/client-applications.md

 	"id":4
 }
 ```

-> At the time of updating this document with Enterprise Server 8.0 info, a demo application is being developed in JavaScript
-showing how to integrate with Enterprise with JSON (using jQuery).
-Once completed, the application will appear on Labs.

-Note that the demo client application includes some JavaScript modules that takes care of the low level communication
-details written above, except for the “\_\_classname\_\_” property that needs to be set by the client.
-Basically those
-classes can be used for any integration using the JSON RPC 2.0 standard.
-However, they are enriched with some error
-handling to simplify clients working with exception handling.
-Therefore, when developing your own client application,
-please copy the JavaScript classes included by the demo.

-You client application (HTML page) should have the very same web root location as Enterprise Server.
-For example, when
-the client application accesses the server through the “*http://localhost/enterprise/index.php*” entry point, then the
-client application should reside under the "*http://localhost*/" web root as well.
-Doing so, Make sure the URL in your
-web browser address bar is -exactly- the same as the one used in jQuery.Zend.jsonrpc(...) in the example scripts.
-Note
-that even “localhost” and “127.0.0.1” do NOT match.
 ## TypeScript clients using JSON \[since 10.13.1\]

 Most written in the preceding chapter *"JavaScript clients using JSON"* is true for TypeScript clients as well.